IBM Cloud Docs

 Creating a Power Virtual Server VPN

-You can connect an on-premises virtual private network (VPN) gateway to an IBM Cloud™ VPN gateway that is created within a Power Virtual Server VPN service.
+You can connect a virtual private network (VPN) gateway in your client-managed environment to an IBM Cloud™ VPN gateway that is created within a Power Virtual Server VPN service.
 You can use the VPN to connect to the Power Virtual Server private network, complete your work securely, and log out.
-This capability offers you site-to-site IP security (IPsec) VPN between your on-premises location and Power Virtual Servers to enable low-cost secure connectivity.
+This capability offers you site-to-site IP security (IPsec) VPN between your client-managed location and Power Virtual Servers to enable low-cost secure connectivity.

 With VPN access, you can: